Bladder Infection – Diagnosis, Symptoms, and Treatment

 - Nausea & vomiting

 Bladder infection (cystitis) often results in tenderness when the doctor presses in the area right above the pelvis (the suprapubic area).
 Patients with pyelonephritis typically have pain when the doctor taps on their back near the kidneys – this is referred to as costovertebral angle tenderness.
-Men with prostatitis – infection of the prostate gland – typically have pain on palpation of the prostate during rectal examination.
+Men with prostatitis – infection of the prostate gland – typically have pain on palpation of the prostate during a rectal examination.

 The diagnosis of urinary tract infection is suggested based on the history of symptoms and a physical examination but is typically confirmed with laboratory studies.

 If more severe forms of urinary tract infection, your doctor may obtain blood tests such as a CMP (comprehensive metabolic panel) and CBC (complete blood cell count).
-If you have signs of sepsis they will also likely order blood cultures, these are similar to the urine cultures discussed above.
+If you have signs of bacteria spreading into your bloodstream they will also likely order blood cultures, these are similar to the urine cultures discussed above.
 Occasionally, they will obtain an ultrasound or CT scan of the abdomen to ensure that there are no pockets of walled-off infection in the kidneys, known as an abscess.
 Or kidney stones that could have become infected and will not be effectively treated by oral antibiotics alone.

-Simple urinary tract infections in women can be treated with antibiotics for 3-7 days, the exact prescription used will vary based on where you live, certain areas of the country have higher levels of bacterial resistance to certain antibiotics used for UTI.
+Simple urinary tract infections in women can be treated with oral antibiotics for 3-7 days, the exact prescription used will vary based on where you live, certain areas of the country have higher levels of bacterial resistance to certain antibiotics used for UTI.
 The most commonly prescribed antibiotics for urinary infections include:

 - Macrobid (nitrofurantoin)